highclaws-com/tutorial/zh-CN/003-音视频生成/youtube-tech-education-short-video.md

 - Use a 2–5 px semantic-color border.
 - Use only subtle, low-opacity warm shadows.
 - Use upright horizontal rounded-rectangle media windows with thin accent borders and a small browser-style label bar when presenting video/code/UI.
+- **CODE BLOCKS WITH OS WINDOW HEADERS**: Render code blocks (JSON, YAML) with a dark window header featuring macOS-style buttons (red, yellow, green window dots) and a clear, descriptive monospace label (e.g., `JSON_RPC_PAYLOAD`).
+- **FULL CONTEXT FOR TOOL CALLS**: When rendering API payloads or tool call JSONs, don't just dump the raw arguments.
+Wrap it in a proper response structure (like `{"role": "assistant", "tool_calls": [...]}`) so the viewer understands the context of the JSON block.
 - Do **not** use tilted cards, skewed windows, heavy shadows, glassmorphism, decorative diagonal lines, or unnecessary perspective effects.
 - **CODE BLOCKS MUST PRESERVE WHITESPACE:** When rendering code (e.g., YAML config, bash scripts) inside a React `div`, you MUST apply `whiteSpace: "pre-wrap"` and `textAlign: "left"` to the container.
 Furthermore, NEVER use HTML entities (like `&#10;`) in JSX string literal props.
 ALWAYS pass multi-line code using Javascript string escapes or template literals (e.g., `code={"deploy:\n  mode: global"}`).
 Otherwise, standard HTML flow will collapse all your beautiful YAML indentation and newlines into a single unreadable line!